Matejz90/gekko-quasar-ui/README.md

 # gekko-quasar-ui

 An UI port for gekko trading bot using Quasar framework.

-#What i do?
+# What i changed?

+I compiled packages with quasar/dev@1 (ES6) and upload to github.
+Why?
+Because when i tested something and changed stuff was high probability that something crash.
+Then i always rm -rf gekko folder and start over from scratch.
+Now i have for myself some backup.

+I added button and code (code is copy from one other project) for Restart stopped gekko

+I changed CSS because all white was not good for my eyes.
+Now is red/gray but i need to change to something better

+Removed footer bar because it is unnecessary

+Remove documentation icon in top bar

+Added some info labels when occur latest trade (date with hour), market fee, and portfolio status (FIAT and assets)

+# How to install?
+Go to your gekko/web folder for example cd /home/user/gekko/web (terminal) and delete all data with rm -rf * (be carefull).
+Then clone with git clone this repo.
+Change file UIconfig.js in web/vue/dist

+Remove unnecessary files (readme.md, picture folder...)

-#Original from author:
+# Original from author:

 ## Guidance on strategy indicator naming conventions